Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-3.md

 "You know I'm right."

-"Yeah, sure, forget about me," Darus said again, sounding less cheerful than before.
+"Say, sure, forget about me," Darus said again, sounding less cheerful than before.
 "Not like I can feel my legs or tail or anything."

 "_The thing doesn't move,_" said Ardex, giving a final push.